 • The individual must be a current “householder”, or will become a “householder” as a result of the move (see section 3.3 for definition).

-• The individual must be employed on a contract of no less than two years in duration.
-(Excluding Junior Doctors and Medics recruited on Fixed term contracts).
+• The individual must be employed on a contract of no less than two years in duration (excluding junior doctors and medics recruited on fixed-term contracts).

 • New staff whose spouse or partner is already in receipt of relocation assistance (whether from LSCft or another employer) for their house move, will not be eligible for the scheme.
 Only one set of payments will be made in respect of the property.